What Is A Comet?

 If you are preparing to photograph a comet, there are a few things you’ll want to keep in mind:

 - Tracking: For the ultimate portrait, you’ll definitely want your telescope to track the COMET – this will allow you to take a clear, long-exposure shot.
-You may want to stick to shorter subs tracking the stars and stack the image.
+You may want to stick to shorter subs, tracking the stars, and stacking the image.

 - Use the correct stacking mode: The stacking process is a bit different for comets.
 There are comet-stacking modes in both DeepSkyStacker and PixInsight.
 Try both to see which one delivers the best result.